mertncu/RetrofitDataFetch/README.md

 ## How to Launch

 1. Clone this repository: `git clone https://github.com/mertncu/Kotlin-MVVM-Architecture-Sample`
-2. A database with JSON Output like this
+2. A database with JSON Output like this (I didn't use a local database, I prefer remote in this project)
    ```
    "Shoes": {
     "ShoeBrand": "",